Near-field energy transfer between graphene and magneto-optic media

+Notably, our findings do not violate the second law of thermodynamics.
+Energy could possibly be transferred from one body to another at a higher temperature if there is an external agent.
+This can be applied to our case in which the two bodies have the same temperature, as an external agent is needed to maintain the electric current in the graphene.

-{\it Thermoelectric effect.--} The phenomena discussed in this work have an interesting implication of thermoelectric effect.
-We consider the same setup with a temperature bias between the two slabs and there is no external electric current applied to the graphene.
-With a magnetic field in the magneto-optic medium along the $y$ axis, the heat-transfer rates at momenta $q_x$ and $-q_x$ are different so that the electrons in graphene of momenta $q_x$ and $-q_x$ have different kinetic energy [see Fig.~\ref{fig4}].
-When the impurity scattering in graphene is weak, this kinetic-energy difference induces an electric current along the $x$ direction in graphene due to its high electron mobility.
+{\it Thermoelectric effect.--} The phenomena discussed above imply a thermoelectric effect.
+We consider the same setup with a temperature difference between the two plates, and no external electric current is applied to the graphene.
+In this case, we have $n_{s2}=n_{12}$, and the heat flux is expressed by

+with $n_{12}(\omega) = \big(e^{\hbar\omega/k_B T_1} -1\big)^{-1} - \big(e^{\hbar\omega/k_B T_2} -1\big)^{-1}$.
+Here, $T_1$ and $T_2$ are the temperatures of the graphene plate and InSb, respectively.
+When a magnetic field is applied along the $y$ axis in the InSb plate, the heat transfer rates at momenta $q_x$ and $-q_x$ are different such that the electrons in the graphene of momenta $q_x$ and $-q_x$ have different occupations [see Fig.~\ref{fig4}].
+When the impurity scattering in the graphene is weak, this occupation difference can induce an electric current along the $x$ direction in the graphene due to its high electron mobility.
 The magnitude and direction of the induced electric current can be controlled by the magnetic field.
-To this end, the near-field thermoelectric effect can be achieved.
-The thermoelectric effect is analogous to the near-field propulsion force (or lateral Casimir force) in Refs.~\cite{propulsion_21, nonrecip_lateralCasimir} where the thermal energy is converted into mechanical work.
+Thus, the near-field thermoelectric effect can be achieved.
+In the absence of a magnetic field, the in-plane isotropy is preserved such that an in-plane electric current cannot be generated.
+The thermoelectric effect is analogous to the Casimir heat engine in Refs.~\cite{propulsion_21, nonrecip_lateralCasimir}, where the thermal energy is converted into mechanical work.
+Notably, the thermoelectric effect in this work is different from that in the traditional near-field thermophotovoltaic cell using a p-n junction~\cite{TPV-review18}.